-Our 7th annual Fat Cat Funds Report, analysed over 600 super funds to see how they performed over 5 years.
+Our 9th annual Fat Cat Funds Report analysed ~600 super funds to see how they performed over 5 years.

-Once again we found industry super funds beat retail super funds.
-Industry funds had higher average returns across all categories.
+Once again we found industry super funds beat retail super funds. and that industry funds had higher average returns across all categories.

 There’s no doubt that industry funds do better than bank funds, but when comparing like-for-like investments the lead is less obvious.
 It’s why we decided to question why industry funds aren’t doing even better.